-Wideangle lenses typically produce barrel distortion, where straight lines like horizons near the edges of the picture appear to bow outwards, while telephoto zooms often produce pincushion distortion, where the edges bow inwards.
+Many lenses produce 'barrel' or 'pincushion' distortion, and zoom lenses in particular.
+Wideangle zooms typically produce barrel distortion, where straight lines like horizons near the edges of the picture appear to bow outwards, while telephoto zooms often produce pincushion distortion, where the edges bow inwards.

-This is not the same, incidentally, as perspective distortion.
+Lens distortion is not the same as perspective distortion.
 That's an entirely separate phenomenon that you often address at the same time but has very different causes – and it's another topic entirely.

 Here’s an interesting little problem you often get when photographing paintings or other pictures.
 You get the camera perfectly perpendicular to the picture, only to find you’ve got horrible glare from the surface of the picture, completely ruining the shot.
 So here’s the problem.
 I didn’t have a polarising filter with me, which might have […]